12

 2

 • Videos are definitely also a good idea.
 The event should be a recurring event, once we have all the material and the event chat messages prepared it won't be such a problem to repeat them.
 As for a room for new users, I'm not sure if we really need a new room for that.
 The General Room or the Meta room should be fine in my opinion.
-Feb 13, 2012 at 21:37
+Commented Feb 13, 2012 at 21:37

 • Agree about the rooms and the event repetitions, that should be ok.
 Videos only enable the user to keep on learning by himself without being really necessary to have an appointed event.
 Keep us updated on how this will unfold.
-Feb 13, 2012 at 21:40
+Commented Feb 13, 2012 at 21:40

 1